CICS110/CICS110.github.io/main/lectures/01-introduction/Jared/index.md

 ## What is a program?

-A sequence of instruction.
+A sequence of instructions to accomplish some task.
-Not unlike a recipe,
+These instructions are very sequential, done one-after-another, and often the order is very important.
-or step-by-step instructions on how to drive somewhere, or step-by-step instructions on how to build something (e.g., legos, Ikea furniture).
+This bears resemblance to things like recipes, instructions on how to drive somewhere, or instructions on how to build something (lego sets, Ikea furniture, etc.).

 You can see how a recipe below can have a natural correspondence to something program-like.
 The step-by-step nature of being the key detail.